locustio/locust/locust/webui/README.md

 );
 ```

+Lastly, you must configure Locust to point to your own React build output.
+See the [locust_ui_as_a_module example](https://github.com/locustio/locust/blob/master/examples/locust_ui_as_a_module.py).

+### Options
 By default, the extended tabs will display the provided data in a table.
-However you may render any React component in the tab:
+However you may choose to render any React component in the tab:
 ```js
 import { IRootState } from "locust-webui";
 import { useSelector } from "react-redux";